Pratik-Ai/learn-python/README.md

+# learn-python
-# learn-python is respository contatingbasic to advance level python that is required
+is respository contain basic to advance level python that is required to perform any python task(normal tasks)